mrabusalah/teckathon/README.md

 python3 detect.py <camera_index>
 ```

+### Chart on profile

+it's present a percentage of attention and inattention of student during the time

 note : if you face any problem during the installation please feel free to contact us